 Ependymoma refers to a heterogeneous group of cancers that can occur at any age, but affects mainly children.
 The causes of this typeof brain cancerare not known, and therapeutic methods do not exist.
-Scientists from the Children's Cancer Center in Hopp NCT Heidelberg (KiTZ) in cooperation with the US and Canadian colleagues have developed a molecular approach, which opens up new prospects for treatment.
+Scientists from the Children's Cancer Center in Hopp NCT Heidelberg (KiTZ) in collaboration with colleagues from the USA and Canada have developed a molecular approach, which opens up new prospects for treatment.

 Targeted therapy of cancer medicine is often based on the sequencing of the genome of the tumor - a method that allows the identification of targets for precision products.
 However, in some types of cancer, these structures have not yet been found.
 This includes ependymoma, a group of brain tumors that are considered to hardly amenable tochemotherapy treatment.
 It is therefore essential to find other methods of treatment.